mondo-project/mondo-integration/README.md

 The MONDO server product (`uk.ac.york.mondo.integration.server.product`) consists of several servlets that implement the Thrift APIs for the various MONDO components, plus two customizations for the standard OSGi HttpService: `uk.ac.york.mondo.integration.server.logback` binds [SLF4J](http://www.slf4j.org/) to the [Logback](http://logback.qos.ch/) library, and `uk.ac.york.mondo.integration.server.gzip` adds gzip compression to all HTTP responses coming from the server.

 When deploying the server in a production environment, it is important to set up the secure store correctly, as it keeps the usernames and passwords of all the VCS that Hawk indexes.
 This has two steps:
 * The secure store must be placed in a place no other program will try to access concurrently.
-This can be done by editing `mondo-server.ini` and adding the two program arguments `-eclipse.keyring /path/to/keyringfile`.
+This can be done by editing `mondo-server.ini` and adding `-eclipse.keyring <newline> /path/to/keyringfile`.
 That path should be only readable by the user running the server, for added security.
 * An encryption password must be set.
 For Windows and Mac, the available OS integration should be enough.
 For Linux environments, two lines have to be added at the beginning of the `mondo-server.ini` file, specifying the path to a password file:

     -eclipse.password